PostgreSQL triggers in Rails

 AFTER INSERT OR DELETE OR UPDATE ON laptops

-5) Migrate existing data to our new table
+FOR EACH ROW EXECUTE PROCEDURE collect_product_names();5) Migrate existing data to our new table

 [MobilePhone, Laptop].each do |klass|